arubdesu/Extinguish/README.md

 If you plan on combining preferences for multiple applications, you'll need to create a .plist for each app.
 You can then combine those PLISTs into a single configuration profile on your JSS.

 01. Create your Extinguish .mobileconfig file.
-02. Open Terminal and read contents of the .mobileconfig file:
+02. Open Terminal and read the contents of the .mobileconfig file:

 - `cat /path/to/profile.mobileconfig`